 Di2 stands for “Digital Integrated Intelligence” – Shimano’s version of electronic shifting.
 DI2 gives you instant, accurate, lighting-fast shifts the first and every time, at the push of a button.
 Even in the most extreme conditions, shifting is precise and controlled.
 You can change gear even under heavy load while climbing or accelerating.
 With DI2, you are in complete control.

 Di2 is available on road bikes, mountain bikes, e-bikes and since 2019, gravel bikes.

 How often do I charge my bike?
 And how?

-A modern Di2 battery is said to last between 2500 and 5000 kilometers.
+A modern Di2 battery is said to last between 2000 and 5000 kilometers per charge.
 This depends a bit on how often you shift and also your shifting style.
 The front derailleur has to work harder than the rear derailleur and thus also consumes more energy.
 This means that if you use the front derailleur a lot your battery will run out a bit quicker – don’t let this stop you from using the front derailleur though.
-It takes most people months to ride 2500-5000km and most Di2 users don’t charge their bikes more than three times a year.
+It takes most people months to ride 2000-5000km and most Di2 users don’t charge their bikes more than three times a year.

 Once the battery level reaches 10% the front derailleur will stop working.
 This way the most battery-hungry operations are disabled and you should be able to finish your ride using just the rear derailleur.

 Don’t have either of those?
 Just press and hold any of your shifter buttons for half a second.
 The left LED on your junction box will illuminate to indicate the charge left in the battery.
 Shimano recommend charging the battery when the level gets below 25%.

 How do I charge the battery?